Quotes on Nature

 Light and friendly forest: Hardwood forest in April, Clement Farm Conservation Area, Haverhill, Massachusetts, United States.
 (Photo copyright © by Kaj Halberg)

-Dark and threatening forest: Dense coniferous forest with moss-grown western hemlocks (Tsuga heterophylla), growing in a row on a fallen log, a so-called nursery log, on which they have found sufficient light to sprout.
-On the forest floor western sword fern (Polystichum munitum). – Hoh Forest, Olympic National Park, Washington, United States.
+Dark and threatening coniferous forest with moss-covered western hemlocks (Tsuga heterophylla), growing in a row on a fallen log, a so-called nursery log, on which they have found sufficient light to sprout.
+Western sword fern (Polystichum munitum) is growing on the forest floor. – Hoh Forest, Olympic National Park, Washington State, United States.
 (Photo copyright © by Kaj Halberg)

 “The mountains are enormous stones, cast by the gods of the Underworld into the garden of the Earth.
 The protective gods, however, do not allow them on flat surfaces.”